dschro-1993/vehicle-api/README.md

 The Application uses the followinq Dependencies @Runtime:

 ```
-• aws-lambda-powertools (Provide Pydantic for Validation)
+• aws-lambda-powertools: Provides Pydantic for Validation
 • boto3
 ```